theQRL/docs.theqrl.org/_docs/mining/mac.md

 ---

-Any modern PC with the latest OS updates should work running a full QRL node.

-## Minimum Hardware Requirements

-* Most Linux / Unix based systems
-* Any x86 or x64 based processor
-* Support for AES-NI
-* Enough space for the blockchain growth.
+Running a full node is easy and helps strengthen the QRL network.
 You should have a basic understanding of the CLI before attempting to set this up, it isn't really all that tough.
-If you have issues please drop into the Discord chat: [QRL discord Chat](discord.gg/RcR9WzX) Lots of friendly people over there ready to help.

-**Plan for the future!**
+Every answer you need is out there already, search online or drop into the QRL chat for help.

+#### Plan For The Future

 Make sure the computer you are using has enough power to handle the load of the mining operation.
 You will also need enough storage to keep the chain as it grows in the future.
 Recommend a few hundred gig HDD/SSD to sync the chain on long term to be safe.

-## Install
+#### GPU Mining

+You will be able to use your GPU to mine with a pool.
+There are many options for cryptonight mining client software.
+We recommend `xmr-stak` and `FIXME WITH SOFTWARE` as this is what we have used and found to work.
+There are many options and something may work better for you.

+You will need ot select the pool you want to mine with for the list of community pools available.
+Read the details of the pool carefully as they all are run a bit differently.
+Things to pay attention to are pool fees, payout amount, and hash rate of the pool.
+You can find a list of pools here [FIXME WITH A LINK](#)

+* * *

-### brew
+### Minimum Hardware Requirements

+* x86 or x64 based processor
+* Support for AES-NI
+* Enough space for the blockchain growth.

+* * *

+## Update and Dependencies

+Although MAC's run very similar to Ubuntu in the way things work, we still require some special dependencies and brew makes it very easy to install.
+You can follow the instructions found at the [brew main page](https://brew.sh/) or simply enter the following into your terminal.

 ``` bash
 # If you dont have brew already, install it with this command:
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)
 ```

 This will prompt you through a few questions while it installs.

-You can also follow the instructions found at the [brew main page](https://brew.sh/)
+Once you are done follow along below.

 #### Update